Spotify hits subscriber targets but revenues slow on EU data rules

-LONDON (Reuters) - Music streaming leader Spotify (SPOT.N) on Thursday reported results mostly in line with forecasts, as the number of paid subscribers rose 10 percent over the last three months, but revenue growth was slowed by new European data privacy rules.
+LONDON, July 26 (Reuters) - Music streaming leader Spotify on Thursday reported results mostly in line with forecasts, as the number of paid subscribers rose 10 percent over the last three months, but revenue growth was slowed by new European data privacy rules.

 Monthly subscribers, which account for around 90 percent of revenue, rose to 83 million at the end of June, up from 75 million in the first three months of 2018.
 Analysts, on average, was looking for 82 million subs, a Thomson Reuters poll showed.